IGCrystal-NEO/IceGlycosideCrystal/README.md

 ## Quick Start

-Save `igcrystal.py` and use in Python:
+Use the package directly in Python:

 ```python
 from igcrystal import create_diamond_structure, Crystal